topolvm/topolvm/docs/maintenance.md

 TopoLVM depends on some Kubernetes repositories like `k8s.io/client-go` and should support 3 consecutive Kubernets versions at a time.
 Here is the guide for how to upgrade the supported versions.
-Issues and PRs related to the last upgrade task also help you understand how to upgrade the supported versions, so checking them besides this guide is recommended when we do this task.
+Issues and PRs related to the last upgrade task also help you understand how to upgrade the supported versions, so checking them together with this guide is recommended when you do this task.

 ## Check release notes

 First of all, we should have a look at the release notes in the order below.

-Please clarify on the issue on GitHub what kinds of changes we find in the release note and what we are going to do and NOT going to do address the changes.
+Please clarify on the issue on GitHub what kinds of changes we find in the release note and what we are going to do and NOT going to do to address the changes.
-The format is up to you, but this is a very important step to keep track of what changes are made, so please do not forget to do it.
+The format is up to you, but this is very important to keep track of what changes are made in this task, so please do not forget to do it.

 Basically, we should pay attention for breaking changes and security fixes first.
-If we find some interesting features added in new versions, please consider and make an GitHub issue to deal with it after the upgrading task is over.
+If we find some interesting features added in new versions, please consider if we actually use them and make an GitHub issue to incorporate them after the upgrading task is done.

 1. Kubernetes
   - Choose the next version and check the [release note](https://kubernetes.io/docs/setup/release/notes/). e.g. 1.17, 1.18, 1.19 -> 1.18, 1.19, 1.20